-It's a lot of words that simply mean they’ve helped set up a system to identify possible food safety issues and a way to control them, reducing illness and contamination to your customers.
+It's a lot of words that simply mean a system was set up to identify possible food safety issues and ways to control them, reducing illness and contamination to your customers.
 When you follow proven food safety guidelines, some of which we've included in this article, you're in compliance.
 It's just that simple.

 If you check the official HACCP website, you'll notice it goes into an exhaustive list of how to identify hazards and how to make a plan to control them.
 It's informative, and worth a thorough read when you have time, but it can be condensed down to a much simpler format.
-We’ve written about it here if you’re interested in more details.
-For this article, however, we're going to cover the day-to-day things you can do to be sure your restaurant is in compliance with food safety regulations.
+For this article, we're going to cover the day-to-day things you can do to be sure your restaurant is in compliance with food safety regulations.
 This article is less about hazard identification and making actions plans, and more about specific examples of things you'll run across while managing your food service business.

 If you're already running a restaurant, you probably already know what you need to do to keep the food safe and your customers healthy, but it's always good to go over the basics again.
 This overview should be useful in getting you up to speed and bringing your business to compliance quickly and painlessly.
 It's also an excellent resource when training new staff.

-Food and general supply storage - Food, spices, and edibles should always be stored away from any cleaning supplies.
-That means the cleaning closet should not be located in or near the kitchen and food prep or storage areas.
-Anyone moving between the two areas should follow all cross-contamination prevention practices.
+Food, spices, and other edibles should always be stored away from any cleaning supplies.
+This means the cleaning closet should not be located in or near the kitchen and food prep or storage areas.
+Anyone moving between the two areas should also follow all cross-contamination prevention practices.

 Having appropriate refrigeration and dry storage is a must, so be sure to check local regulations regarding these aspects.
 Check all product labels for storage and handling instructions, and follow them closely.
-That means if something says to keep in a cool, dry location, you don't want to store it next to the ovens.
+For example, if something says to keep in a cool, dry location, you don't want to store it next to the ovens.

-Don’t skimp on staff training - You can study and plan and log everything perfectly, but if even one of your employees doesn't fully understand the job, it can spell disaster for your company.
+You can study and plan and log everything perfectly, but if even one of your employees doesn't fully understand the job, it can spell disaster for your company.
 Be sure to train your staff well right from day one, and continue to provide high-quality training throughout their employment.
-They are the face of your business, so help them do a great job, stay in compliance, and help your brand continue to grow.
+Your employees are the face of your business, so help them do a great job, stay in compliance, and help your brand continue to grow.